FazelAhad/FazelAhad/README.md

-Here’s an awesome README template for your GitHub profile that highlights your skills as a React, Odoo, and full-stack developer.
-Feel free to modify it to fit your personal style!

----

-# Hi there! 👋 I'm [Your Name]
+# Hi there! 👋 I'm FazelAhad Fazel

 Welcome to my GitHub profile!
-I'm a passionate full-stack developer with a focus on **React**, **Odoo**, and modern web technologies.
+I'm a passionate **Frontend** developer with a focus on **React**, **Nextjs**, and **OdooERP**, and modern web technologies.
 My experience spans across building web applications, customizing enterprise software, and working with a variety of front-end and back-end tools.

 ## 🔧 Technologies & Tools